wgtechlabs/unthread-webhook-server/README.md

 ## 📋 Code of Conduct

 I'm committed to providing a welcoming and inclusive environment for all contributors and users.
-Please review the project's [Code of Conduct](./code_of_conduct.md) to understand the community standards and expectations for participation.
+Please be respectful and constructive in all interactions.

 ## 📃 License